 What is an IRS Bank Account Levy?
 How it Works, What to Expect

-When the IRS Will Use a Bank Account Levy
+When Does the IRS Use a Bank Account Levy?

-- The IRS assessed a tax liability and sent a notice to demand payment on that liability
+- The IRS assessed a tax liability and sent a notice to demand payment.

-- The taxpayer ignored or declined to pay the tax amount that was assessed by the IRS
+- The taxpayer ignored or declined to pay the tax due.

 How an IRS Bank Account Levy Works?

 An IRS bank account levy is probably the harshest collection mechanism used by the IRS.
 Can you imagine not having access to your money because the IRS took control of your account?
-The IRS shows little remorse for people when it takes these types of actions.
 It is important to take action as soon as possible to limit the effects of the levy.
-The IRS does not like to levy.
-They would much rather come to some other form of settlement with the taxpayer, even if it means letting the taxpayer settle for less than the total amount owed.
-The IRS uses a levy as a final solution to an unresponsive taxpayer.
-So if you are being faced with a levy seek immediate help in order to negotiate a resolution with the IRS.